-A trust that is not a domestic trust is treated as a foreign trust.
-If you are the fiduciary of a foreign trust, file Form 1040NR instead of Form 1041.
 The above definition of a domestic trust generally applies to tax years beginning after 1996.
-However, a trust in existence on August 20, 1996, that was treated as a domestic trust under prior law, may continue to file as a domestic trust for tax years beginning after 1996, if the trust meets the conditions in Notice 96-65, 1996-2 C.B.
-232.
+However, a trust (other than a trust treated as wholly-owned by the grantor) in existence on August 20, 1996, that was treated as a domestic trust under prior law, may elect to continue to be treated as a domestic trust under the procedures set forth in Notice 98-25, 1998-18 I.R.B.
+11. See also Notice 96-65, 1996-2 C.B.
+232, under which a trust (including a wholly-owned grantor trust) may amend the provisions of the trust in order to meet the new statutory requirements.